Jorge Polanco Preview, Player Props: Twins vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective 8.7 K/9, which ranks 15th in the league.
+- The Pirates pitching staff ranks 15th in the league with a collective 8.7 strikeouts per nine innings.

-- The Pirates have the 24th-ranked team ERA among all MLB pitching staffs (4.60).
+- The Pirates' 4.61 team ERA ranks 22nd across all MLB pitching staffs.

-- Pirates pitchers combine to surrender 137 total home runs at a rate of 1.1 per game (to rank 11th in baseball).
+- Pirates pitchers combine to rank 11th in baseball in home runs given up (138 total, 1.1 per game).

-- Jackson (0-0) starts for the Pirates, his second of the season.
+- Keller tries for his 10th win when he makes the start for the Pirates, his 26th of the season.
+He is 9-8 with a 4.27 ERA and 161 strikeouts in 149 2/3 innings pitched.

-- His most recent appearance came on Sunday against the Cincinnati Reds, when the right-hander tossed 3 2/3 innings, surrendering three earned runs while giving up five hits.
+- The right-hander's last time out was on Sunday against the Cincinnati Reds, when he threw six innings, surrendering one earned run while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.